 This rule, which stays in effect until the end of the next trading day, applies to all equity securities, whether traded on exchanges or over-the-counter markets.

 Investors are encouraged to recognize the influence of the SSR on trading strategies.
-With the rule in place, there is a minimized potential for excessive market volatility caused by aggressive short-selling practices.
+With the rule in place, the potential for excessive market volatility caused by aggressive short-selling practices is minimized.
 Regulatory actions such as the Short Sale Rule are instrumental in these efforts, serving as a buffer against potential market abuse.

 FAQ